SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-annamariakou/PROJECT_PRESENTATION.md

 ## Planning

+**Brainstorm:**

+*Choose a specific theme*

+**Ideas:** Uni students, plant shop, mathematics problem

+**Final idea:** Uni Students

+**Quick summary:**

 A group of university students studying Mathematics at both the bachelors and masters levels have just been given their schedule for their new term.

-You task is to determine their schedule based on the letter/number parameter criteria below:
+You task is to determine what day of the week they have algebra or calculus and if they are a bachelors or masters student.
+Their schedule is based on the letter/number parameter criteria below:

+B means bachelors student
+M means masters student

+A means algebra
+C means calculus

+1-5 determines the day of the week with 1 being Monday and 5 being Friday.

+EX: BA5: Bachelors student with Algebra on Fridays.